Banking in Australia: Deregulation and concentration

 The Australian government's direct ownership of banks ceased with the full privatisation of the Commonwealth Bank between 1991 and 1996.
 There was also increased competition from non-bank lenders, such as providers of securitised home loans.
 A category of authorised deposit-taking institution (ADI) was created for a corporation which is authorised under the Banking Act 1959 to take deposits from customers.
 The change formalised the right of non-bank financial institutions – such as building societies and credit unions – to accept deposits from non-members.

 Following the Wallis Committee Report, the Australian Prudential Regulation Authority (APRA) was established on 1 July 1998 to take over from the RBA the oversight of ADI's and other financial institutions in Australia, e.g., banks, credit unions, building societies, friendly societies, general insurance and reinsurance companies, life insurance and most members of the superannuation industry.
 The Payments System Board (PSB) was also created, to maintain the safety and performance of the payments system.

 At the time, consumer credit in Australia was primarily loaned in the form of installment sales credit.
 The arrival of hundreds of thousands of readily employable migrant workers under the post-war immigration scheme, coupled with intense competition amongst lenders, discouraged proper investigation into buyers.
 Concerns about the possibly inflationary impact of lending created the first finance companies in Australia.

 In June 2017 the Treasurer, Hon Scott Morrison MP, initiated the Open Banking Review.
 Open Banking is to encourage more efficiency in the market, create new opportunities for market entrants, encourage competition and give customers greater control over their data.
 This was finalised in March 2018.

 In 2018 APRA created a restricted ADI framework.
 The framework is designed to encourage new entrants to the banking industry, particularly small firms with limited financial resources, to navigate the licensing process.
 Eligible entities can conduct a limited range of business activities for two years while they progress towards an unrestricted status.
 APRA announced and authorised the first restricted ADI, Volt Bank, on 7 May 2018.
+On 1 September 2022, APRA announced it had revoked Volt Bank Limited's (Volt) authorised deposit-taking institution (ADI) licence under the Banking Act 1959.